Hypnotic: Nonbenzodiazepines

-Nonbenzodiazepines are a class of psychoactive drugs that are very "benzodiazepine-like" in nature.
-Nonbenzodiazepine pharmacodynamics are almost entirely the same as benzodiazepine drugs, and therefore entail similar benefits, side-effects and risks.
-Nonbenzodiazepines, however, have dissimilar or entirely different chemical structures, and therefore are unrelated to benzodiazepines on a molecular level.
+Nonbenzodiazepines (Z-drugs) are a class of psychoactive drugs that are "benzodiazepine-like" in nature.
+Nonbenzodiazepine pharmacodynamics are almost entirely the same as benzodiazepine drugs, and therefore entail similar benefits, side effects, and risks.
+Nonbenzodiazepines, however, have dissimilar or different chemical structures, and are unrelated to benzodiazepines on a molecular level.

-Examples include zopiclone (Imovane, Zimovane), eszopiclone (Lunesta), zaleplon (Sonata), and zolpidem (Ambien, Stilnox, Stilnoct).
+Examples include zopiclone (Imovane), eszopiclone (Lunesta), zaleplon (Sonata), and zolpidem (Ambien).
+Since the generic names of all drugs of this type start with Z, they are often referred to as Z-drugs.

 Research on nonbenzodiazepines is new and conflicting.
-A review by a team of researchers suggests the use of these drugs for people that have trouble falling asleep (but not staying asleep), as next-day impairments were minimal.
+A review by a team of researchers suggests the use of these drugs for people who have trouble falling asleep (but not staying asleep), as next-day impairments were minimal.
 The team noted that the safety of these drugs had been established, but called for more research into their long-term effectiveness in treating insomnia.
 Other evidence suggests that tolerance to nonbenzodiazepines may be slower to develop than with benzodiazepines.
 A different team was more skeptical, finding little benefit over benzodiazepines.